makew0rld/md2gemini/README.md

 ```
 pip3 install md2gemini
 ```
-You may also want to use the `--user` flag after install, to only install the package for your user.
+You may also want to use the `--user` flag after `install`, to only install the package for your user.

 Note that this package only officially supports Python 3.